sebastianotronto/nissy/README.md

 # Nissy

 A Rubik's cube solver and FMC assistant.
-For optimal HTM solving Nissy uses techniquest from Herbert Kociemba's [Cube Explorer](http://kociemba.org/cube.htm) and Tomas Rokicki's [nxopt](https://github.com/rokicki/cube20src/blob/master/nxopt.md).
+For optimal HTM solving Nissy uses techniques from Herbert Kociemba's [Cube Explorer](http://kociemba.org/cube.htm) and Tomas Rokicki's [nxopt](https://github.com/rokicki/cube20src/blob/master/nxopt.md).
 With 4 cores at 2.5GHz and using less than 3Gb of RAM, Nissy can find an